Kookaburax/API---Webscrapping/TP2 and  3/README.md

 - **Resources:** Everything is a resource, identified by a unique URI.

-- **HTTP Methods:** CRUD operations are performed using standard HTTP methods (GET, POST, PUT, DELETE).
+- **HTTP Methods:** CRUD operations are performed ugit commit -m "Updated README.md with answers to REST API questions" sing standard HTTP methods (GET, POST, PUT, DELETE).

 - **Stateless:** Each request from a client contains all the information needed to understand and fulfill the request.